Welcome to SheetPlanner

 The SheetPlanner toolbar allows you to quickly access many of the main functions.

 - Indent: Indents the currently selected row.
 This makes the current row subordinate to the one above it.

 - Outdent: Outdents the currently selected row.
 This promotes the current row in the hierarchy.

 - Focus: Hide all but the currently selected row and any sub-tasks.
-When you are in Focus mode, the currently selected focus item is shown in a bar above the document.
+When you are in Focus mode, the currently selected focus item is shown in a bar in the Topic header.